The Ultimate Day Trip to Hiroshima and Miyajima

 Getting Back to Kyoto or Osaka

-What time you leave Miyajima depends on what time you want to get back to Kyoto or Osaka.
+The time you leave Miyajima depends on when you want to return to Kyoto or Osaka.

 4:55 pm or 5:10 pm – Ferry from Miyajima to Miyajimaguchi